bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

 Interposition here refers to the classic systems technique of inserting a layer between a caller and callee.
 This layer intercepts every call across the boundary without modifying the caller or the callee.
 They are simply opaque units with a well-defined interface the layer sits on.
 So, this term "Wasm Component Interposition" refers to inserting a component between a caller and a callee component that intercepts the call.

-**Benefit #1: Heterogeneity.** Wasm is a polyglot.
+**Benefit #1: Heterogeneity.** Wasm is polyglot.
 It's a bytecode format that many languages can compile to.
 This means that middlewares implemented in a specific language can be reused across heterogeneous services!

 **Benefit #2: Interface adaptation.** All the typing information about the payload being passed between caller / callee is transparent on the component interface.
 This means that a tool could leverage this information to _adapt_ a middleware to be compatible with the target interface on-the-fly.
 The middleware just needs to be implemented in a way that also adapts to the interface shape.
 For example, generating an OpenTelemetry trace[^2] doesn't require access to the payload at all while a logging middleware may log some information about the payload.
 This achieves _truly pluggable middleware_ beyond HTTP.